 - Parenting time schedules – A divorce mediator can help you explore different ideas for physical custody scheduling until you find one that works for both parents.

 - Guidelines for sharing responsibility – Each parent may have different opinions on who gets to make which decisions for the child.
 Mediation can help you design practical provisions for your parenting plan to divide and share legal custody.

 When parents know that custody will be an issue for mediation, they should go into the process with the best interests of the child in mind.
 Be prepared to set aside your personal conflicts and try to have realistic expectations about your custody arrangement.
 Not only will a successful mediation process help save you time and money, but it also often results in a healthier environment and future for your child.

 Contact a St. Louis Divorce Mediation Attorney for More Information

 If you are a parent, keeping your child emotionally and physically healthy and happy should be a priority during and after the divorce process.
 It is important to find legal representation from an attorney who helps you achieve your goals when it comes to reducing arguments and effectively co-parenting into the future with your ex-spouse.
 If you are in the St. Louis area, look no further than the J. Rench Law Firm.
 Divorce lawyer and mediator Jennifer Rench understands how family systems work and how to get them as healthy as possible.
-Call 314-207-0641 or contact the office online to schedule a free consultation today.
+Call 314-725-4000 or use our online scheduler to book a free divorce mediation consultation today.